 I owe all my aesthetic sense to my parents... growing up I was lucky enough to be surrounded by amazing design, from paintings and sculpture to photography and architecture, all created by my mom and dad who met at art school here in Austin.
 My earliest memories are of them hammering, planting and planning... we lived in two houses designed and built by them, the second a modern open-plan lofty space situated in a small town who's main events are The Rodeo and The Peach Festival.
-Let's just say they were ahead of the curve.
+Let's just say they are ahead of the curve.

 I think I always wanted my own business.
 Seeing my mom meet with clients and hand-draw amazing houses on her tilty drafting table must have gotten in my blood.
 But it wasn't easy... years after getting a Graphic Design degree and testing my abilities in visual merchandising, antiques vending, and graphic design I still hadn't found my passion.